fneum/broad-ranges/README.md

 ## Conclusions

 one of the best ways to make system cheaper is just to make offshore wind cheaper, which has high acceptance and big cost reduction potentials AND it has one of the biggest impacts on TSC.

-by reducing  capital cost of wind, not only expected costs decrease, but also the uncertainty band
+by reducing capital cost of wind, not only expected costs decrease, but also the uncertainty band (this is as expected)

 # Local Sensitivity Analysis

-a la (Schlachtberger, 2018), but with higher resolution
+a la (Schlachtberger, 2018), but with higher resolution and 100% renewable

 use as build-up to global sensitivity analysis

+- nodes
+- temporal resolution (averaging, segmentation)
-- weather years
+- cost
 - potentials (offwind, onwind, solar)
 - line expansion (lv1.0 ... lcopt)
-- cost
+- weather years
+- equity requirements (done already!)
 - emission reduction target
-- nodes
-- temporal resolution (averaging, segmentation)
-- equity requirements (done already!)

 # Near-Optimal